Friday the 13th Part V: A New Beginning (1985)

 Vernon Washington (George) really had a nice light hearted type of behavior and acting very open minded in which he made his loveable role very believeable with what he does and came across as one of those types that you hope the killer wouldn't get to him.
 He shows alot of great enthusiasm into what he did.

 Reggie Shavar (Reggie) does well with his part as I liked his character too as an outgoing kid who wants to have fun and make people happy.
 He shows off a ton of spunk and terrific energy along with his lighthearted behavior.
 He just seems to come across as a kid next door type of personality making all of this believeable.
-Plus he shows alot of great intensity with his screaming and vengeful attitude when the horror surrounds him.
+Plus he shows alot of great intensity with his screaming in terror as well as showing a great terrified reaction and vengeful attitude when the horror surrounds him.
 I will always remember his semi-regular role in the blockbuster sitcom Diff'rent Strokes.

 Tiffany Helm (Violet) does well in her role as someone who is overly obsessed with rock music and acting bent out than being focused with reality in which she draws this in quite well.
 She also does a good job acting out of it along with behaving stand offish too.
+Good blocking movements while getting to the beat of the music that she's listening to along with a great shocked reaction while a hand grabs her throat.
 She worked hard on her character as you can tell and pays off perfectly for all of this.

 Juliette Cummins (Robin) seemed to do quite well in her role as a typical type of teen who seems a little too normal to be in the ward but yet you could tell she had some issues of her own and knew on how to draw that across to how she performed in her role.
 Yet there were some hot scene's in her part but didn't seem to look right for it and looked a bit too unhealthy.

 Jerry Pavlon (Jake) certainly made his part realistic with his stuttering like someone with a major form of autism forcing out his words and shows some good emotionless behavior to top it all off.
 He also shows some still expressions too and trying to behave normally.
+A good moment with him by trying to act romantic towards a teenage girl and having a good shy behavior.
 He brings this part to life big time.
+Plus a great reaction on him reacting offended.

 John Robert Dixon (Eddie) certainly came across perfectly as an idiotic goofball never taking anything seriously and really knew on how to be in your face about it.
+A good quick approach by him and scaring someone and laughing goofily towards him as well as getting in his face which was highly energised.
 He also does well acting lustful and crazy.
 He sets out all of this perfectly for what he portrayed and could be well remembered to anyone who saw him in this flick.

 Carol Locatell (Ethel Hubbard) also delivered as a nutcase which she did really well at performing making her character come to life.
 She had a good southern accent and also knew on how to behave very aggressive with all that she did in it showing off a great amount of energy into her part.

 Miguel A. Nunez (Demon) was only in this for about 5 minutes and it's one of his first acting gigs before he made it big time.
 He showed off a nice wild type who likes to have a good time as well as showing a niceness to his role making this all look believeable.
-Plus he showed a great intense reactions when he was about to become slayed with a high level of energy into all of this.
+Does well by getting angry while being shaken in an outhouse plus, he showed a great intense reactions when he was about to become slayed with a high level of energy into all of this.

 Debbie Sue Voorhees exposes her big breasts while making out with John Robert Dixon's character in the woods and her body is almost all revealed too.
 There is also a butt shot of her while she is lying dead